 The Cimitirul Vesel, translated to Merry Cemetery, is a graveyard in the village Săpânța, in Northern Romania.
-This cemetery has earned its name due to the brightly colored paintings that adorn the tombstones.
+Moreover, this cemetery has earned its name due to the brightly colored paintings that adorn the tombstones.
 These paintings were not always made by someone trained in the arts.
-Moreover, they depict important moments or skills of the person buried in that grave.
+They also depict important moments or skills of the person buried in that grave.
 The first tombstone was prepared in 1935 by Stan Ioan Pătraş, a local artist, and by the1960s there were over 800 colorful tombstones at the Cemetery.

 Most European traditions view the death of a loved one as a painful and sad event in one’s life.
-The traditions we described above and the Merry Cemetery, though, stand opposite to such views.
-That is not to say of course that Romanians do not grieve!
+The traditions we discussed above and the Merry Cemetery, though, stand opposite to such views.
+That is not to say, of course, that Romanians do not grieve!
 They just do so in different ways.
 This is also the reason that the Merry Cemetery might be linked to the Dacian culture.